Sparse Graph Learning from Spatiotemporal Time Series: Abstract

 \section{Abstract}

-Outstanding achievements of graph neural networks for spatiotemporal time series prediction show that relational constraints introduce a positive inductive bias into neural forecasting architectures.
-Often, however, the relational information characterizing the underlying data generating process is unavailable; the practitioner is then left with the problem of inferring from data which relational graph to use in the subsequent processing stages.
-We propose novel, principled~--yet practical-- probabilistic methods that learn the relational dependencies by modeling distributions over graphs while maximizing, at the same time, end-to-end the forecasting accuracy.
-Our novel graph learning approach, based on consolidated variance reduction techniques for Monte Carlo score-based gradient estimation, is theoretically grounded and effective.
-We show that tailoring the gradient estimators to the graph learning problem allows us also for achieving state-of-the-art forecasting performance while controlling, at the same time, both the sparsity of the learned graph and the computational burden.
-We empirically assess the effectiveness of the proposed method on synthetic and real-world benchmarks, showing that the proposed solution can be used as a stand-alone graph identification procedure as well as a learned component of an end-to-end forecasting architecture.
+Outstanding achievements of graph neural networks for spatiotemporal time series analysis show that relational constraints introduce an effective inductive bias into neural forecasting architectures.
+Often, however, the relational information characterizing the underlying data-generating process is unavailable and the practitioner is left with the problem of inferring from data which relational graph to use in the subsequent processing stages.
+We propose novel, principled---yet practical---probabilistic score-based methods that learn the relational dependencies as distributions over graphs while maximizing end-to-end the performance at task.
+The proposed graph learning framework is based on consolidated variance reduction techniques for Monte Carlo score-based gradient estimation, is theoretically grounded, and, as we show, effective in practice.
+In this paper, we focus on the time series forecasting problem and show that, by tailoring the gradient estimators to the graph learning problem, we are able to achieve state-of-the-art performance while controlling the sparsity of the learned graph and the computational scalability.
+We empirically assess the effectiveness of the proposed method on synthetic and real-world benchmarks, showing that the proposed solution can be used as a stand-alone graph identification procedure as well as a graph learning component of an end-to-end forecasting architecture.